Francesco Fontana: Telescope

 Despite Castelli’s wholehearted support, Fontana’s optical products received a very cold welcome, being considered inferior or only slightly superior to those produced by the grand-ducal craftsmen.
 Dating from March 1638, for instance, is a letter in which Vincentio Reinieri informs Galileo of the arrival in Genoa of ‘a portrait of the Moon, sent […] by F.D.
 Benedetto Castelli, with the report of a new telescope invented by a certain Fontana in Naples,’ asking Galileo if he had heard anything of this.
 In the reply, which has been lost, Galileo must have belittled the quality of Fontana’s telescopes, as can be deduced from a letter written the following April in which Renieri states that he has ‘been glad to find out that the spyglasses from Naples are not so miraculous as others have written, because, at the great price that was asked for them’, he had despaired of ever having one.
 In fact Fontana had to struggle against the stubborn reluctance of Galileo, now old and blind, to recognise the superiority of the new Neapolitan telescopes (although admitting that their magnification power was greater than those produced in Florence, he believed they could reveal nothing that he himself had not already discovered) and the Medicean court’s fear of losing its unchallenged primacy in optical production.
-For this reason the strategy pursued by Ferdinando II was not so much that of purchasing a few models as of discovering the secret of their construction.
-In Florence, Fontana’s optical devices were carefully examined by the grand-ducal artisans and Galileo himself, as well as Castelli, reflected on the possible techniques adopted by the Neapolitan telescope maker.
+For this reason, the strategy pursued by Ferdinando II was not so much that of purchasing a few models as of discovering the secret of their construction.
+In Florence, Fontana’s optical devices were carefully examined by the grand-ducal artisans and Galileo himself, as well as Castelli, who reflected on the possible techniques adopted by the Neapolitan telescope maker.
 Near the end of 1638 negotiations were even held, during which Fontana offered to give the Grand Duke exclusive rights to his method of processing lenses for the price of 2,000 scudi.
 The amount was deemed too high, and no agreement was reached.